 A single pharmacy student generating flashcards from a 200-slide lecture deck might trigger 50-100 API calls.
 At GPT-4 pricing, that’s $2-5 per study session.
 Multiply by thousands of students and the margins evaporate.

-Running Qwen3-VL-8B on our own RTX 3090s costs us effectively nothing per inference after the hardware investment.
-That’s how we offer a $15/month plan that would be unprofitable at $150/month on OpenAI’s API.
+Running Qwen3-VL-8B on my own RTX 3090s costs effectively nothing per inference after the hardware investment.
+That’s how I offer a $15/month plan that would be unprofitable at $150/month on OpenAI’s API.

 Speed